ericsonga/APCSAReview/_sources/ArrayBasics/abasics.rst

 .. note::

-    The first value in an array is stored at index 0 and the index of the last value is the length of the array m
+    The first value in an array is stored at **index** 0 and the index of the last value is one less than the length of the array.
 =======================

 To put a value in an array you give the name of the array and the index number in brackets ([0]).
 The first item in an array is at index 0.